github/opensource.guide/_articles/metrics.md

 ## Why measure anything?

-Data, when used wisely, can help you make better decisions as an open source maintainer.
+Data, when used wisely, can help you make better decisions as an open-source maintainer.

 With more information, you can: